ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-extra.md

 - :heavy_check_mark: Package has continuous integration checks.
 - :heavy_multiplication_x: Package contains unexpected files.
 - :eyes: Package depends on the following obsolete packages: [blah,sp]
-- :eyes: Function names are duplicated in other packages

 **Important:** All failing checks above must be addressed prior to proceeding